SHBG Lab Test Guide – What to do About High Levels, Low levels & More

 Low SHBG is most often seen in women who are hypothyroid (meaning they have low thyroid function) and women who are menopausal.

-We know that both thyroid hormone and estrogen stimulate SHBG release, so low levels are often associated low hormone levels.
+We know that both thyroid hormone and estrogen stimulate SHBG (7) release, so low levels are often associated with low hormone levels.

 This in turns causes an effect where free testosterone levels rise giving way to the symptoms of PCOS.